ihor-delta/delta/APPS.md

 - all apps description is possible only in this document

-In compliance with [Freedoms](https://github.com/ihor-delta/freedoms/blob/main/README.md)
+In compliance with [Freedoms](https://github.com/ihor-delta/freedoms/blob/main/README.md) *Important Clarification*: Freedom Of Transition is ignored by these Apps

 ## Age Groups of Representatives
 - babies 0-3 years old